gvwilson/thirdbit/src/fiction/makers-return/index.md

 Violet watched through half a dozen cameras as he climbed into a bulky yellow spacesuit.
-Doctor Meadows talked him through a checklist full of numbers and acronyms.
+Doctor Szego talked him through a checklist full of numbers and acronyms.
 Twice they stopped to swap a malfunctioning piece of equipment on his suit for its match from the other three suits hanging in the bay.